etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 	Remote access (Mi Home App): Maybe

-# wifi router configuration
+# device configuration

 Initially your device isn't configured so unable to connect to your home wifi network.
 So we need to provide wifi connexion information so it can extend the range of your router

-Optionnaly, if you installed python-miio, you can check current device configuration with:
+If you installed python-miio, you can optionnaly check current device configuration with:

 	miiocli.exe wifirepeater --ip <device_IP> --token <device_token> info

 replacing <device_IP> and <device_token> by the ones you obtained in previous step

-which should return somthing similar to this, if your device has never been configured:
+which should return somthing similar to this, if your device has never been configured before:

 	Model: xiaomi.repeater.v2
 	Hardware version: R02